tc39/proposal-observable/README.md

 A subscription cancel function is an anonymous built-in function that has a [[SubscriptionObserver]] internal slot.

-When a subscription cancel function *F* is called with argument *resolution*, the following steps are taken:
+When a subscription cancel function *F* is called the following steps are taken:

 1. Assert: *F* as a [[SubscriptionObserver]] internal slot whose value is an Object.
 1. Let *subscriptionObserver* be the value of the [[SubscriptionObserver]] internal